 - Certain medical and mental health issues frequently accompany autism.
 They include gastrointestinal (GI) disorders, seizures, sleep disturbances, attention deficit and hyperactivity disorder (ADHD), anxiety and phobias.

 Note: In 2013, the American Psychiatric Association merged four previously distinct diagnoses into one umbrella diagnosis of autism spectrum disorder (ASD).
 These included autistic disorder, childhood disintegrative disorder, pervasive developmental disorder-not otherwise specified (PDD-NOS) and Asperger syndrome.

-We are accepting donations in order to maintain our Survival Farm for autistic people to work with our farming staff and learn how to farm.
-Every $10 dollars donated buys a 50 pound bag of cracked corn.
-Every $15 dollars donated buys a 50 pound bag of protein rich laying pellets or medicated chick starter.
-Our Survival Farm is not in retail or wholesale business because our large flock of poultry (2000) and rabbits are not for sale but are strictly for educational purposes only.
-The autistic people are more comfortable with this system in order to ‘love’ the animals they are breeding.
-Each person who donates to our AFOA will be logged in and presented with fine papers making them an official member of our AFOA.
+We are accepting gifts in order to maintain our AFOA Farm and observe an autistic Adult work with our farming staff and learn how to farm.
+Every gift of $10 dollars buys a 50 pound bag of cracked corn.
+Every gift of $15 dollars buys a 50 pound bag of protein rich laying pellets or medicated chick starter.
+Our Survival Farm is not in retail or wholesale business because our large flock of poultry (2000) and rabbits are not for sale but are strictly for educational purposes.
+Autistic people are more comfortable with this system in order to ‘love’ the animals they are breeding.
+Each person who contributes to our AFOA will be presented with documentation making them official members of our Autistic Farmers Of America.